 1 Peter 2:24 “He himself bore our sins in his body on the cross.”

 These verses don’t mean that Christ became a sinner on the cross.
-He was treated as a sinner.
-He was not guilty of committing any sin.
-He was being treated as though he committed those sins and thus bearing the punishment.
-That way, all who put their faith in him could be forgiven because he suffered in their place and paid the price for their freedom with his blood.
+He was never guilty of committing any sin [John 8:46; 1 Pet 2:22].
+He was being treated as though he committed those sins, thus bearing the punishment.
+And as a result, all who put their faith in him could be forgiven of their sins.
+How so?
+Because Jesus already suffered in their place and paid the price for their freedom with his blood.

 Jesus himself said that he, “the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” [Matt 20:28].
 Again, ransom refers to paying the price—his blood for our sins.
 That’s redemption terminology.
 And by shedding his blood on the cross, Jesus not only bore the guilt for our sin, but as our substitute, he also absorbed all of God’s wrath against sin.